paveltimofeev/screens.io/tasklist.md

 - Use Master term instead of Reference?
 - **------------ CLOSED BETA MILESTONE ------------**

+- [Bad User Scenario] Enabling of 'Check all matching selectors' could lead to many results (every result for each element found by css-selector).
+It can confuse end user.
+Probably better to disable this option.
+- [Bad User Scenario] Run scenario that run other scenarios will produce infinite loop of runs.
+Should to protect myself from such behaviour.
+- [Bad User Scenario] there is no reason in difference after Approve case
+- [Feature] Stubs for images
+- [Bad UX] Do not clear that case was Approved
+- [Bad UX] Enable/Disable toggle for authorization has to be clicked twice to change.
+- Too much scenarios in info-table at JobPage
 - Frontend: Show Execution Plan to make clear the process of testing
 - Frontend: Use masked images for signin/signup page
 - Register user by email/gmail and promocode with email confirmation.